Sports Coach Logo Sports Coach Training Principles Fitness Components

 Dynamic Warm-ups

-Often confused with stretching, dynamic warm-ups are designed to increase your core temperature.
-This then allows your muscles to gear up and prepare themselves for more challenging and energy-exerting movements.
+Often confused with stretching, dynamic warm-ups are designed to increase core temperature.
+This allows muscles to gear up and prepare for more challenging and energy-exerting movements.

 On the other hand, stretching is where you “wake up” your muscles and allow them to move and gain a range of motion in preparation for quick reactions.

-They are both important, and you will even find NFL players utilizing both of these warm-ups before a game.
+They are both important, and NFL players often utilise both of these warm-ups before a game.

-If you want to try it yourself, you should add jogging and high knee running to the beginning of your workout.
+If you want to try it yourself, add jogging and high-knee running to begin your workout.

 Agility Drills

-Although NFL games only have around 11 minutes of active play per game, a player will be able to run 50 to 80 yards in just 4 or 5 seconds.
-To make sure that the players keep up this fast pace, they need to practice their running speed and quick reaction times.
+Although NFL games only have around 11 minutes of active play per game, a player can run 50 to 80 yards in just 4 or 5 seconds.
+To ensure that the players keep up this fast pace, they need to practice their running speed and quick reaction times.

-Many players will try to run through areas of obstacles, try to outpace a tackle, and may be forced to duck away from flying objects just to make sure that they can stay on their toes in the middle of a game.
+Many players will try to run through areas of obstacles, try to outpace a tackle, and may be forced to duck away from flying objects to stay on their toes in the middle of a game.

 Strength Development

-Of course, in the NFL, players need to be more than fast; they need to be strong too.
+Of course, in the NFL, players need to be more than fast; they need to be strong, too.
 In a typical strength development workout, the players would follow a week of 10 sets of repetitions that hit 70% of their max strength.
-This is so they do not overwork themselves by pushing too hard but continue to exercise at a level that will develop their strength.
+This way, they do not overwork themselves by pushing too hard but continue to exercise at a level that will develop their strength.

 Then they might switch to a week of higher intensity.
-This could include four sets of repetitions that high 90% of their max strength.
-These exercises will be much harder, which is why the reps are heavily reduced.
+It could include four repetitions that reach 90% of their max strength.
+These exercises will be much more complex, so the reps are heavily reduced.

-They would then go back to a smaller weight to allow their body to recover.
+They would then return to a smaller weight to allow their body to recover.

 Core Strength

 Core strength does not necessarily mean getting 6-pack abs, as that type of body often means the person is dehydrated rather than strong.
-Instead, the players need to make sure their core is strong enough to pulse energy to the rest of their bodies.
+Instead, the players must ensure their core is strong enough to pulse energy to the rest of their bodies.

 To exercise their core, many NFL players practice planking.